P-venkatsai/Gossip_Algorithm/README.md

 3. 3D Grid: 10,000 nodes
 4. 2D Grid: 1,000 nodes

-*Note: Screenshots of the execution are available in the SS folder for reference.*
+*Note: Screenshots of the execution are available in the Convergence_Images  folder for reference.*

 ## Steps to Execute the Project